Health officer evaluating health order weekly, business owners hope for fewer restrictions

 As loud as it may be at Emerson Biggins on game day, one can only assume it would be double that under regular circumstances.

-“This Friday we had to cut back 50 percent and we had a lot of people waiting out the door and a lot of people waiting to get in,” said Eddy.
+“This Friday we had to cut back 50%, and we had a lot of people waiting out the door and a lot of people waiting to get in,” said Eddy.

 Bars and nightclubs are working at half capacity right now leaving empty tables and booths and also leaving empty space in the register and employee’s pockets.

-But depending on how well things go, and continue to go, they could get some help from County Health Officer Garold Minns.
+But depending on how well things go and continue to go, they could get some help from Sedgwick County Health Officer Garold Minns.

 “I would say the mass gatherings are probably the first things I would feel comfortable relaxing a little bit after that then maybe the occupancy rate to be slowly increased.”

-Minns believes the community has played a large role in bringing the case rate down below 5 percent but things will have to continue to improve before he says they keep loosening the restrictions business owners in the county have.
+Minns believes the community has played a large role in bringing the case rate down below 5% but things will have to continue to improve before he says they keep loosening the restrictions business owners in the county have.

 “We may be able to relax some of the other restrictions but whatever we do we will have to do slowly not abruptly,” Minns explained.